The “Secret” Ingredient in Watermelon For Stronger Muscles

 It prevents the accumulation of waste products

-Eating watermelon not only helps us recover our strength and the resistance of our muscles and to get out of the haze of fatigue.
+Eating watermelon not only helps us recover our strength and the resistance of our muscles and get out of the haze of fatigue.
 Another piece of interesting information about L-citrulline is that it prevents the accumulation of waste substances in our body.

-It helps improve erectile dysfunction
+It may help improve erectile dysfunction

 Finally, and also of interest, is that watermelon and its powerful L-citrulline content is very helpful in cases of mild erectile dysfunction.

 This is thanks to its property that favors vasodilation through nitric oxide and the endothelial function.